fasthttp/session/providers/memory/README.md

 **_WARNING_**

-Not use in production, just for testing!
+Don't use in production.
+Only for testing!